achubaty/MPB/README.md

 ## References

-Literature citations and references are included for each sub-component of the prjoect.
+Additonal literature citations and references are included within each sub-component of the project.

+Safranyik, L., Barclay, H. J., Thomson, A. J., & Riel, W. G. (1999).
+A population dynamics model for the mountain pine beetle, *Dendroctonus ponderosae* Hopk.
+(Coleoptera: Scolytidae) (Information Report BC-X-386).
+Victoria, BC.